 - service itself (may happen only if data provided to client has been malformed and break composed URI) or intermediate software (proxy server) returned response which can't be parsed by subscribe parser.

-This status is exclusive to Objective-C and indicates that browser reported network stability and the SDK was instructed to reconnect.
-This status is going to be the first status fired after a connectivity disruption.
+This status is exclusive to Objective-C and indicates that the browser reported network stability and the SDK was instructed to reconnect.
+This status is the first status fired after a connectivity disruption.

-This status is exclusive to Objective-C and indicates that the browser reported network instability and the SDK will lose connection to the host.
-This status will be fired, but there are no guarantees on the chain of events (subscribe may timeout first) depending on the browser.
+This status is exclusive to Objective-C and indicates that the browser reported network instability and the SDK has lost its connection to the host.
+This status is fired, but there are no guarantees on the chain of events (for example, the subscribe may time out first); in this situation, everything is dependent on the browser.

 PNUnexpectedDisconnectCategory which can be generated in the middle of client lifecycle while it subscribed to real-time data channels.